linharrrrrt/RWEI_AECRN/README.md

 pip install opencv-python numpy
 ```
 6. Change the root path in event2RWEI.py begin.
 7. Run the event2RWEI.py in terminal.
 ```
 python event2RWEI.py
 ```
-8.Then, you will see the RWEI image and its corresponds camera pose in the data root path which you provided in the code.
+8. Then, you will see the RWEI image and its corresponds camera pose in the data root path which you provided in the code.

 ## For Attention based relocalization
 Our code mainly based on [DSAC*](https://github.com/vislearn/dsacstar).